lauraigs/elfin-epd/README.md

 # elfin-epd
-Here is all the work I do for ELFIN's epd data.
+Here is the work I do for ELFIN's epd data.
+(Public version)